travis-ci/docs-travis-ci-com/user/build-stages.md

       script: ./deploy
 ```

-This will create a build with three jobs, two of which will start in parallel
+The previous yaml creates a build with three jobs, two of which start in
-in the first stage (named `test`), while the third job on the second stage
+parallel in the first stage (named `test`), while the third job on the second
-(named `deploy`) starts only after the test stage completed successfully.
+stage (named `deploy`) starts only after the test stage completes successfully.

-This screencast demonstrates how such a build would execute:
+This screencast demonstrates how the two stages work:

 ![](https://cloud.githubusercontent.com/assets/3729517/25229553/0868909c-25d1-11e7-9263-b076fdef9288.gif)

-## Stage names
+## Naming your stages

-Stage names are arbitrary strings, and you can include spaces or emojis.
-The
+Stage names are arbitrary strings, and can include spaces or emojis.
+The first
-first letter of a stage name will be capitalized for aestethical reasons, so
+letter of a stage name is automatically capitalized for aesthetical reasons, so
 you don't have to deal with uppercase strings in your `.travis.yml` file.

-The default stage name if no stage name is specified is `test`.
+The default stage is `test`.
+Jobs that do not have a stage name are assigned to

-Jobs that do not have a stage name will be assigned the previous stage name if
+the previous stage name if one exists, or the default stage name if there is no
-existing, or fall back to the default stage name, `test`.
-This allows you to
+previous stage name. `test`.
+This means that if you set the stage name on the
-set the stage name only on the first job of each stage.
+first job of each stage, the build will work as expected.

-For example this config is equivalent to the one above, but also adds a second
+For example the following config is equivalent to the one above, but also adds a
-deploy job that deploys to a different target.
-As you can see you only need to
+second deploy job to the `deploy` stage that deploys to a different target.
+As
-specify the stage name once:
+you can see you only need to specify the stage name once:

 ```yaml
 jobs: